THIS DATE IN HISTORY: Jan. 5

 1974: At age 38, Johnny Bucyk of the Boston Bruins becomes the oldest NHL player to score four goals in a game.
 Bucyk's big night, plus one goal and three assists by teammate Phil Esposito, help the Bruins defeat the New York Islanders 6-2 at Nassau Coliseum.

 1982: Joe Mullen, playing his seventh NHL game, scores his first two goals eight seconds apart in the St. Louis Blues' 4-1 victory against the Minnesota North Stars.
 Mullen banks his first NHL goal into the net off the back of goaltender Gilles Meloche.
-After the Blues win the ensuing faceoff, Mullen scores again by deflecting Brian Sutter's pass behind Meloche.
+After the Blues win the ensuing faceoff, Mullen scores again by deflecting a pass by Brian Sutter behind Meloche.
 Mullen sets a Blues record for fastest two goals by one player.

 1984: Each of the three Stastny brothers, Peter, Anton and Marian, scores a goal in the Quebec Nordiques' 8-3 victory against the Boston Bruins at Boston Garden.
-Marian and Peter score 1:46 apart late in the second period against goaltender Lyle Moffat, then set up Anton's goal 6:29 into the third period.
+Marian and Peter score 1:46 apart late in the second period against goaltender Mike Moffat, then set up Anton's goal at 6:29 of the third.

-1999: Tom Barrasso is credited with two assists in the Pittsburgh Penguins' 5-1 victory against the Calgary Flames to become the highest-scoring NHL goaltender.
-His 47th and 48th assists move him two points ahead of Grant Fuhr.
-Barrasso's 48 points remain No. 1 among goaltenders, one more than Martin Brodeur' 47 points (two goals, 45 assists).
+1999: Tom Barrasso is credited with two assists in the Pittsburgh Penguins' 5-1 victory against the Calgary Flames to become the highest-scoring goaltender in NHL history.
+His 47th and 48th assists move him one point ahead of Grant Fuhr.
+Barrasso's 48 points remain No. 1 among goaltenders, with Fuhr and Martin Brodeur next with 47 points (two goals, 45 assists).

-2003: Brett Hull becomes the second NHL player to score 250 power-play goals in his career.
+2003: Brett Hull scored the 250th power-play goal of his NHL career.
 He reaches the milestone when he scores at 12:33 of the third period during the Detroit Red Wings' 4-3 overtime victory against the Chicago Blackhawks at United Center.
-Hull later gets the tying goal and sets up Jason Woolley for the overtime winner.
-Hull finishes his career with 265 power-play goals, nine behind record-holder Dave Andreychuk.
+Hull later gets the tying goal and sets up Jason Woolley for the overtime goal.
+He finishes his career with 265 power-play goals, nine behind record-holder Dave Andreychuk's 274.